bashtage/linearmodels/doc/source/plan.rst

 Module Plans
 ------------
 The plan for this modules is to add some key missing linear models.
-This plan is intentionally limited since there is no intention to statsmodels.
+This plan is intentionally limited since there is no intention to replicate estimators available in statsmodels.

 Univariate
 ==========